AaronTheNerd/uInteger/README.md

 ## Optimization History

 > All optimization benchmarks are run from `benchmark.cpp`.
+With a -O0 optimization flag.

 First run (7/18/2021):
 ```